 Preparation is designed to help prospective adopters make an informed decision about pursuing adoption based on an understanding of the qualities they have to offer a child.
 The agency should build on these strengths when working with the prospective adopter.
 Adoption preparation may be provided by the agency itself or with another agency or adoption support agency.

 Prospective applicants will be invited to attend preparation groups as soon as possible and dates should be provided at the initial visit and confirmed in the Stage One Agreement.
 It should be explained that the process will be delayed if applicants are unable to attend initial preparation, and a clear indication of availability should be requested.
-In addition they should also be encouraged to access the e-learning components on the First4Adoption website.
+In addition they should also be encouraged to access the First4Adoption e-learning components.

 Where for operational reasons we are unable to offer, or prospective adopters are unavailable to attend preparation groups within Stage One, they may only exceptionally attend in Stage Two.